Ingredients Needed

 - 80ml / ⅓ cup olive oil

-- Marinate the Fish: Place the fish in a bowl and mix with 40g / 3 tbsp of the umami paste.
-Let it sit while preparing the crema.
+- Marinate the Fish: Place the fish in a bowl and coat it with 3 tablespoons (40g) of the umami paste.
+Set aside to marinate while you prep the rest of the ingredients.

-- Warm the Tortillas: Place tortillas in the pan in batches, cooking for 1–2 minutes per side until lightly browned.
-Keep them covered on a board.
+- Warm the Tortillas: Place the corn tortillas in the same hot pan and warm them 1–2 minutes per side.
+Keep them warm and covered on a board or plate.

-- Assemble the Tacos: Spread the pineapple crema on each tortilla, and top with blackened fish and charred spring onions.
-Serve with lime and clementine cheeks for squeezing over.
+- Assemble Your Tacos: Spread a spoonful of pineapple crema on each tortilla.
+Top with pieces of blackened fish and scatter over the charred spring onions.
+Serve with lime and clementine cheeks for a fresh squeeze of citrus at the table.

 Recipe Tips